Frequently Asked Questions

 We are looking to address this issue in upcoming releases of the Xert Player.

-Xert Mobile can be configured to work with your smart trainer where it will control the power to match those of the workout you are performing.
+Xert Mobile for Android can be configured to work with your smart trainer where it will control the power to match those of the workout you are performing.
 What’s important to remember is that the software works best and most reliably with trainers that support the ANT+ Fitness Equipment and Control (“ANT FE-C”) standard.
 Most modern smart trainers that have trainer control, such as the Wahoo KICKR, TACX Neo and Vortex, Elite Direto, Cycleops Magnus and Hammer, Minoura Kagura, and many others support this trainer control standard.
 To have any of these trainers work with Xert Mobile you can perform the following steps:

 - Ensure you have an Android Version 4.4 or higher phone that supports USB “On-the-go” (OTG) adapters.
 You will also need an OTG cable and an ANT+ USB Stick.
 OTG cables are very inexpensive and can be found at your local electronics shop or on Amazon, for example, for just a few dollars.
 Here is a phone with an OTG cable and ANT+ stick: